1mrat/gpt-stats/README.md

-# gpt-stats
+# GPT Stats
-Stats for Custom Chat GPTs not created by OpenAI
+This includes csv files with stats for Custom Chat GPTs not created by OpenAI.
+Initially ill try and post a file a day.